JabbaSec/trymoderateme/README.md

 **Usage:** /command [option]

-*Bot is based solely on slash commands
+*Bot is based solely on slash commands.